pytest-dev/pytest/doc/en/logging.rst

     def test_baz(caplog):
         func_under_test()
         for record in caplog.records:
-            assert record.levelname != 'CRITICAL'
+            assert record.levelname != "CRITICAL"
-        assert 'wally' not in caplog.text
+        assert "wally" not in caplog.text

 For all the available attributes of the log records see the ``logging.LogRecord`` class.